Acura CSX

-The Acura CSX is Acura's subcompact executive car exclusively designed for the Canadian market.
-Like the EL, it was only available in Canada and built in Alliston, Ontario, Canada.
+The Acura CSX is Acura's subcompact executive car exclusively designed for the Canadian market and sold from 2006–2011 model years.
+Like the Acura EL, it was only available in Canada and built in Alliston, Ontario, Canada.
 For the 2013 model year, the ILX was introduced as the CSX's replacement and is available in both the United States and Canada.

 Design

 Honda chose the Canadian-designed CSX styling as the template for the Civic sold in the Japanese and international markets, instead of the opposite.
-The CSX uses the same chassis as the 2006-2011 North American market Honda Civic Sedan.
+The CSX uses the same chassis as the 2006–2011 North American market Honda Civic Sedan.
 Differentiating the Acura from its mainstream North American counterpart include a slightly longer nose with shaped headlamp clusters, a full-width lower air intake and a slight crease up the hood's centreline.
 At the rear, jewelled taillamps and the shaping of the trunk's sheet metal contrast the upscale-marketed CSX from the Civic.

 The CSX shares some features with the JDM Civic, most notably the 2.0 L DOHC i-VTEC engine rated at 155 hp at 6,000 rpm and 139 lb·ft at 4500 rpm.
 Also shared with the JDM Civic are the front and rear fascias; the steering wheel design is used in Japanese, European, and American-market Civic models.